microsoft/vscode-docs/docs/java/java-debugging.md

 ## Troubleshooting

-Detailed troubleshooting guide could be found in the [vscode-java-debug GitHub repository](https://github.com/Microsoft/vscode-java-debug/blob/master/Troubleshooting.md).
+A detailed troubleshooting guide can be found in the [vscode-java-debug GitHub repository](https://github.com/Microsoft/vscode-java-debug/blob/master/Troubleshooting.md).

 ## Feedback and questions